Sea Ice

 Satellite sensors that measure infrared radiation infer the amount of heat emitted from Earth.
 Objects with an average Earth temperature, roughly -50 to 50°C (-58 to 122°F) emit most of their energy in the infrared region.

-Infrared sensors can easily detect sea ice because its temperature is generally much colder than the surrounding ocean.
+Infrared sensors can detect sea ice because its temperature is generally much colder than the surrounding ocean.
 A typical winter sea ice temperature is -20 to -40°C (-4 to -40°F), while the surrounding ocean temperature is at least just above freezing.
 Limitations in measuring infrared radiation from space include the following:

 • Because clouds also emit and reflect infrared radiation, clouds prevent satellites from detecting infrared radiation from sea ice.